Back to School After Divorce

-Life, as time, moves forward regardless of what is going on in our lives.
-The process of divorce can be a long and drawn out process and in the end, there are a long list of changes and transitions that have to be taken care of.
+Life, like time, moves forward regardless of what is going on in our lives.
+The process of divorce can be a long and drawn-out process and in the end, there is a long list of changes and transitions that have to be taken care of.
 Through it all, the kids continue to have their lives which mostly revolve around school.
 Back-to-school time can be a very exciting time for kids.
 They are looking forward to seeing their friends after the summer break.
 It can also be a very stressful time for kids with not knowing how their new teachers will be or what the work will be like.
 It can also be a stressful and expensive time for the parent, especially newly divorced parents.

 There are a few things you can do to prepare yourself and your kids for getting back to school after a divorce.